basicBrogrammer/embedded-react-sdk/docs/component-adapter/setting-up-your-component-adapter.md

 - Properly passes event handlers
 - Forwards additional HTML attributes to the appropriate element

-For a complete reference of all component types and their props, see the [Types Documentation](./component-adapter-types).
+For a complete reference of all component types and their props, see the [Component Inventory](./component-inventory).

 To learn more about how each component should be implemented, you can reference the default implementations in the SDK ([View on GitHub](https://github.com/Gusto/embedded-react-sdk/tree/main/src/components/Common/UI)).